sindresorhus/sindresorhus.github.com/source/content/apps/command-x.md

 This is a Finder bug.
 You can reproduce it even without Command X by selecting the file to move, pressing <kbd>Command+C</kbd>, selecting the destination folder, and then pressing <kbd>Option+Command+V</kbd>.

+#### It does not work when I try to paste into a folder in column view where the parent is a tag

+Same as the above.

-#### I am not able to cut text when editing a filename in Finder
+#### I am not able to cut text when editing a filename in Finder {#textfield-limitation}

 This is a known issue that is unfortunately not fixable.
 The app works by overriding the normal cut keyboard shortcut when Finder is active, which also affects cutting text in a filename.
 There is no way to differentiate between cutting a file and cutting text in a filename in Finder.
+The main reason this is not possible is because of restrictions ([sandboxing](/apps/faq#macos-sandbox)) imposed on apps on the App Store.
+My [Supercharge](/supercharge) app has the Command X feature without this rename limitation because it's not on the App Store.

 #### I am not able to cut text in the search field in Finder